Adnan Oktar: Early life and education

-Oktar was arrested on the grounds of promoting a theocratic revolution, and he was detained 19 months, though never formally charged.
-In 1986, Oktar spent 10 months in a mental hospital, where he was diagnosed with schizophrenia and obsessive-compulsive personality disorder, but he maintains that he was not mentally ill but a political "prisoner" who was punished because of the publication of Judaism and Freemasonry.
+Oktar was arrested on the grounds of promoting a theocratic revolution and was detained for nineteen months, though he was never formally charged.
+He spent ten months in a mental hospital, where he was diagnosed with schizophrenia and obsessive-compulsive personality disorder, but he maintains that he was a political prisoner who was punished because of the publication of Judaism and Freemasonry and not mentally ill.